knpuniversity/blog/symfony-reproducer.md

 to see the same bug as you (it's a fast way to make friends with the core team!).
 They can clone it and test it locally to confirm and test possible fixes.

-> [!TIP]
+***TIP
-> Occasionally, even we Symfony devs make mistakes (gasp!).
+Occasionally, even we Symfony devs make mistakes (gasp!).
-> Creating a reproducer is a great learning experience, helps narrow down the
-> bug and (yes) occasionally helps us realize that it wasn't a bug at all, but a
-> a misconfiguration or mistake in our own app.
+Creating a reproducer is a great learning experience, helps narrow down the bug and (yes) occasionally helps us realize that it wasn't a bug at all, but a a misconfiguration or mistake in our own app.
+***

 ## Create a Reproducer